SHAKOTN/orion_bot/README.md

-<h4>This is a simple Slack Bot I made for me and my friends as we have a gaming slack chat
+<h2>This is a simple Slack Bot I made for me and my friends as we have a gaming slack chat</h2>

 This thing is ready to be deployed to Heroku (Procfile and requirements.txt are created and filled).